 Oh, Public Service Announcements.
 We know them so well.
 Created by The Ad Council, some of the most famous – and relentlessly mocked – PSA slogans include “A Mind is a Terrible Thing to Waste” and “Only You Can Prevent Forest Fires.”

 Hey Ad Council!
 What if we’re wasting the mind of someone who causes forest fires?
-What then?
+Exactly.

 One of the council’s current campaigns focuses on the negative connotation of the phrase “that’s so gay.”
 These particular PSA’s are a collaboration between The Ad Council and the Gay, Lesbian and Straight Education Network.